Did you know that Singapore has the cleanest tap water in the world?

 Bacteria and viruses that somehow sneak into the water supply can also be removed through the process of reverse osmosis.

-How Do Reverse Osmosis Systems Works?
+How Do Reverse Osmosis Water Filters Work?

 Filtration through reverse osmosis takes place over the course of different stages.
 The process also typically involves more than just one filter.